 The premium plan offers two services not included in the free plan.

-• Unlimited access to their CFP professionals for guidance on life events such as having a baby, buying a house, or retiring.
-In my view, this would be worth talking to someone about.
-Especially as you grow older and have more assets and needs to think about.
+- Unlimited access to their CFP professionals for guidance on life events such as having a baby, buying a house, or retiring.
+This would be worth talking to someone about.
+Especially as you grow older and have more assets to manage.

 Betterment’s Three Goals

 To get started, go to betterment.com and click either of the get started buttons (red arrow).

 We will start with “select an investing goal” (red box).